Yuu6798/unconscious-gravity/README.md

 Contact / Collaboration

-For academic use, AI collaboration, or licensing:
+For academic use, AI research integration, or collaboration:
-→ via GitHub Issues or DM: @kkoo6798kamo
+→ Open an Issue or DM on X: @kkoo6798kamo

 ---